60dimension/IELTS-Vocabularies/Vocabulary02.md

 Their attitude irritates me.

-If we would all work together, I think we could accomplish our goal.
+I think we could accomplish our goal if we would all work together.

 His large ears protrude from the side of his head, and he listens for the slightest sound.